celestiaorg/celestia-node/docs/adr/adr-11-blocksync-overhaul.md

 - __New libp2p based Exchange protocol is introduced for data/share exchange purposes.__ FNs/BNs servers LNs clients.

 ### Detailed Design

+> All the comments on the API definitions should be preserved and potentially improved by implementations.

 #### Block/EDS Storage